loadingio/ldview/README.md

    - `setCtx()` is used before `2.0.0`. use `ctx()` now.
    - `setContext()` is used before `0.1.0`. use `ctx()` now.
  * view.bindEachNode({container, name, node, idx})
-   - ldView keeps track of nodes once they are created as in ld-each.
+   - ldview keeps track of nodes once they are created as in ld-each.
      If for some reason we need a node to be removed from ld-each list but use in other place ( e.g., when dragging outside we need the dragged node to exist for better user experience ), we can unbind it and rebind it later.